pieteradejong/neuroJS/README.md

 - specs/test.html: use to load neural net in the browser

 ##Usage
-Use the library by opening test.html in a browser.
+Use the library by opening test.html in either Chrome of Firefox and opening the console.

 ###Create a new network:

+To create a new network `net`, run this command in the console:

     var net = new NeuralNet(layerSizes[, options])

 `layerSizes` (required): array with the numbers of nodes in each layer, including input and output layer;
-- for example, `layerSizes = [10, 15, 4]` creates a network with 10 input nodes, one hidden layer with 15 nodes
+- for example, `layerSizes = [2, 3, 1]` creates a network with 2 input nodes, one hidden layer with 3 nodes
-and an output layer with 4 nodes.
+and an output layer with 1 node.

-`options` (optional): JavaScript object with configuration parameters for the Net:
+- `options` (optional): JavaScript object with configuration parameters for the Net:

-`costThreshold`: the network error value at which to stop training.
+- `costThreshold`: the network error value at which to stop training.

-`learningRate`: the rate at which the network is updated.
+- `learningRate`: the rate at which the network is updated.

-`maxIterations`: maximum number of iterations over training data set.
+- `maxIterations`: maximum number of iterations over training data set.

-`lambda`: regularization parameter that prevents overfitting.
+- `lambda`: regularization parameter that prevents overfitting.

 Default settings: